Find Affordable College Courses

 Doctor’s Degrees in Polymer & Plastics Engineering

 There are 9 colleges and univerities across the nation that offer a doctor's degree in polymer engineering.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 15% were students from an underrepresented racial-ethnic group.
-Also, 50.0% of polymer engineering graduates were international students.
+This degree is more popular with male students, and about 13% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 42.3% of polymer engineering graduates were international students.

 Education Levels of Polymer Engineering Majors

-During the 2020-2021 academic year, 48 students earned their doctor's degree in polymer engineering.
+During the most recent year for which data is available, 52 people earned their doctor's degree in polymer engineering.
 This makes it the 148th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in polymer engineering at each degree level.